yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 The risk of a deficiency in iodine are plurals: a delay in body growth, mental disorders, an abnormally functionning thyroid (gloitre / enlargement of the thyroid), impacts on the fetus, congenital hypothyroidism (also called cretinism)

-      "The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI) instead of RDA, and Average Requirement instead of EAR.
+      "The European Food Safety Authority (EFSA) refers to the collective set of information as Dietary Reference Values, with Population Reference Intake (PRI), and Average Requirement.
-      AI and UL defined the same as in United States.
       For women and men ages 18 and older the PRI is set at 150 μg/day.
       PRI for pregnancy or lactation 200 μg/day.
 For children ages 1–17 years the PRIs increase with age from 90 to 130 μg/day.
       (Wikipedia article on iodine)"